flyingrhinonz/nccm/README.md

 - Ctrl-q or
 - Ctrl-c or
 - Ctrl-d:             Quit the program
-- Ctrl-u:             Clear the textbox text
+- Ctrl-u:             Clear the current textbox text
 - F1-F5 or !@#$% :    Sort by respective column (1-5)